Malinin88/SarJS/README.md

 This is a code base for SaratovJS project.

-### Steps to start:
+### How to start

+1) Clone the code base to the local repo;

-1) Run "npm i" from root directory of the SarJS project
+2) Run "npm i" from root directory of the SarJS project;

-2) If using Webstorm, add Babel watcher for es6 files: https://babeljs.io/docs/setup/#webstorm

-3) Run "webpack" command with "webpack --config webpack.config-compiled.js"

 ### How to build

 In console proceed to the "tools" directory and run:

-	webpack --config webpack.config-compiled.js
+	webpack

 ### Known Issues

-1) Before building, make sure that "webpack.config.js" file is transpiled to es5 version script.
-In order to do that, check is there the "webpack.config-compiled.js" in the "tools" folder.
-If the source file is not transpiled, make sure you've added the
-Babel file watcher, modify the webpack.config file and save it.
-Thus, you'll initiate the Babel task execution.